 Paula5th February 2013

-Poorly trained staff will probably tell you that, as their post comes to your address in the other person’s name is solid ‘proof’ and the case is closed and you are a couple.
+Poorly trained staff will probably tell you that post coming to your address in the other person’s name is solid ‘proof’ and the case is closed and you are a couple.
 In short; that’s rubbish.
 Post isn’t even really an issue here, it’s just the indicator that gave HMRC the opportunity to investigate your claim.
 Or they may tell you that you should have claimed as single despite not living with your ex partner, or that you have to claim as a couple when you share a home with another adult.
 Again, this is all wrong.

-If HMRC are still currently investigating your single claim and asking you to prove you are single, please do supply them with the information they demand.
+If HMRC are still currently investigating your single claim and asking you to prove you are single, please do supply them with the (reasonable) information they demand.
 Any decision they make, you can challenge later; just don’t withhold information from them.

 If you do not live with a partner or ex-partner and HMRC are asking for proof that your ex lives elsewhere, the following may be useful evidence your ex lives at a different address now:

-If HMRC have already made their decision, said you should not have claimed as single and you do not agree, then you should now officially start the part of the process that leads to an independent appeal hearing.
+If HMRC have already made their decision and said you should not have claimed as single, but you do not agree, then you should now officially start the part of the process that leads to an independent appeal hearing.

 To complete the form I suggest the following:

 HMRC will probably respond in about 4 – 8 weeks.
 They may imply they have ‘already done an appeal’ and that you have lost.
 This is not true.
-The proper appeal is run independently and the queue is currently over 8 months, although these days it can be quicker.
+The proper appeal is run independently and the queue is can be over 8 months, although these days it can be quicker.
 If your hearing was heard ‘by letter’ then the tribunal service would write to you to confirm any result, so do not accept anything only HMRC say.

-Simply respond to say you do not accept their decision and wish to continue to the full independent appeal.
+Suggested actions: Respond to say you do not accept their decision and wish to continue to the full independent appeal hearing.
 You should still be ‘in the queue’ anyway, but I no longer trust HMRC to not somehow let cases drop out of the queue.

 Paula13th May 2012